jdonohue44/SwimTheCharlesRiver/README.md

 the [Charles River Swim Park Project](https://thecharles.org/swim-park-project/) in Boston, as well as the [Plus Pool](https://pluspool.com/pool/design/) and [River Keeper](https://www.riverkeeper.org/) in New York, this study aims to provide insights into the feasibility of year-round swimming in the Charles River.
+Explore the full analysis and visualizations [here](https://jdonohue44.github.io/SwimTheCharlesRiver/).

 ## Data